-In this video you will discover how to install lag screw floor connectors perfectly every time.
+In this video you will learn how to install lag screw floor connectors perfectly every time.

 When there is sheet rock on the ceiling, there are two ways to connect the floor to the shear wall.
 One way is to remove a strip of the sheet rock 12-18 inches wide next to the top of the wall and use conventional shear transfer ties.
 The other way is with lag bolts.

 Here you are looking at someone driving a lag bolt up through the top of the cripple wall and into the floor framing.
 This is for illustration purposes so that you can see how the lag bolt is driven through the top plates into the floor framing which is normally hidden by sheet rock.

 A perfect example of a wall where lag bolts will work as shear transfer ties.

 The drawing below shows how a lag bolt can do the same thing as a shear transfer tie without removing the plaster.
 Here you are looking at it from the end.

 If for some reason there is no floor framing above the cripple wall for the lag bolts to bite into, it will be necessary to remove a strip of sheet rock from the as shown here and use conventional shear transfer ties.

 Lag bolt strength is defined by the inches of penetration into what is called the “main member.”
 The main member in this case is the floor joist that the lag bolts are driven into.

 A lag bolt with 1 ½ inches penetration can resist 300 pounds of earthquake force.

 A lag bolt from 1 1/2″-2 1/4-inch penetration can resist 450 pounds of earthquake force.